morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 1. Get a GameObject from UnityPeripheral(GameObject)
-2. Create CubeUnity variable with GameObjet as argument (Firmware version adaptation is not implemented in Simulator version)
+2. Create CubeUnity variable with GameObjet as argument (BLE protocol version adaptation is not implemented in Simulator version)

 Real implementation:

 1. Connect to Peripheral (Bluetooth device) and get Characteristic (function) array
-2. Get the firmware version
+2. Get the BLE protocol version
-3. Refer to the version table that was added in advance, and generate Cube variables (CubeReal_verX_X_X) that are adapted to the firmware
+3. Refer to the version table that was added in advance, and generate Cube variables (CubeReal_verX_X_X) that are adapted to the BLE protocol

 <br>